V nice. I bought a Patti doll for my 14 year old son. He misses his naani. I kept it in his room.

 India's Homegrown World of Dolls

-The Good Doll is born in the Nilgiris, where misty mornings meet the hum of sewing rooms.
-Here, rural and tribal women stitch fabric dolls with steady hands and quiet pride - each one carrying a livelihood, a first income, a newfound voice.
+The Good Doll is born in the Nilgiris, where misty mornings meet the quiet hum of sewing rooms.
+Here, rural and tribal women stitch fabric dolls with steady hands and deep pride — each doll carrying livelihood, dignity, and the power of craft.

-At the centre of this world is Nilah, a mountain girl who feels like every Indian child.
-Through her family, her village Nilacombai, and the forests she roams, we're building India's first homegrown doll universe - a place where stories feel familiar, childhood feels seen, and every child finds a joyful reflection of who they are.
+At the heart of this world is Nilah — a mountain girl who feels like every Indian child.
+Through her family, her village Nilacombai, and the forests she roams, we are inviting children for imagination-led play.

 Kgs of upcycled fabric saved